Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Non-Singular Dynamics and Core

 \section{Non-Singular Dynamics and Core}

 A specific non-singular dynamics $\chi(\epsilon; \xi)$ determines uniquely the form of the solutions of $a(t)$ and $M(R)$ which violate the SEC.
-Thus, it determines the type of asymptotic core generated, manifested by the expansion of $M(R)$ around\footnote{This choice of $R_0$ is due to better readability of expressions and to consistency with previous definitions of “core” in the literature \cite{Simpson:2019mud}.
-However, where needed, we shall remark that in our model the result of the expansion can not be extrapolated up to $R<R_b$, where $R_b>0$, if one is looking for the correct physical interpretation.} $R_{0}=0$.
+Thus, it determines the type of asymptotic core generated, manifested by the expansion of $M(R)$ in the small $R$ regime.
 According to condition \eqref{exteriorsec}, the violation of the SEC can occur by $P_{\perp}(R)$ approaching a negative finite value, as in the case of a de Sitter core, or zero from below, as in the case of a Minkowski core.
 Conversely, given a non-singular spacetime $M(R)$, it can be found out, inverting \eqref{exteriomisner} and \eqref{potential}, which one is the underlying dynamics for the gravitational collapse.
 Such non-singular scenarios fall always into one of the three following cases: